How we use your information in relation to ECONOMIC DEVELOPMENT Services

 WHO IS THE DATA CONTROLLER AND HOW DO I GET IN TOUCH?

-South Lakeland District Council is the data controller.
-You can contact us by email at email@example.com, by phone on 01539 733333, or at South Lakeland House, Lowther Street, Kendal, Cumbria LA9 4DQ.
+Westmorland and Furness Council is the data controller.
+You can contact us by email at email@example.com, or at South Lakeland House, Lowther Street, Kendal, Cumbria LA9 4DQ.

 WHAT RIGHTS DO I HAVE ABOUT MY DATA?